 Hey.
 One of the Trocadero guys wrote me about this--and in polite fashion, by the way.
 Let me copy and paste what I wrote to him on why I think the woodchips are a detriment, not an asset, to the trail:

+Well, perhaps from a hardnose rider's perspective, that would seem like a better setup, but one thing I didn't mention in my little "rant & rave," that I fully stand behind, is that if you've ever walked or worked on the trail there, you'd notice why the glass isn't really a problem.
 Unlike most of the trail that's the nice low-erosion fast-drying hard clay, that section is all loose fill.
 Marty Weigel explained to me that parts of that Hoyt forested area were an actual landfill years ago and that's why you can dig up some crazy stuff out there.
 The dirt is almost like fluffy topsoil and the glass simply gets compressed in every time you ride there, and even in a fall, you wouldn't notice it.

 The wood chips are actually gonna be giving people more trail rash, and possibly splinters too.